BabyTravel UK Logo BabyTravel UK

 For twins specifically, side-by-side usually works better.
 Both children get equal sightlines and space — there's no "back seat" — which tends to reduce friction between them on longer outings.
 Steering can be slightly harder to balance on rough ground with a side-by-side, but the handling difference is often overstated.

-Tandem pushchairs are genuinely narrower, which matters in tight urban spaces.
-The Baby Jogger City Select in tandem configuration at around 65 cm is a good compromise if doorways are a concern.
-Standard UK internal doors are typically 78–82 cm, so a 75 cm side-by-side will usually clear them, but with less margin than a narrower tandem.
+Tandem (front-to-back) pushchairs are genuinely narrower than side-by-sides, which matters in tight urban spaces — most picks in this guide are side-by-sides, with the Graco Stadium Duo the one tandem for families who put boot and doorway width first.
+Among the side-by-sides, the narrowest is the Mountain Buggy Duet at around 60 cm, which is the one to look at if doorways are a daily concern.
+Standard UK internal doors are typically 78–82 cm, so a 75 cm side-by-side will usually clear them, but with far less margin than the 60 cm Duet or a narrow tandem.

 Pro Tip